I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_registration_state.md

 } WWAN_REGISTRATION_STATE, *PWWAN_REGISTRATION_STATE;
 ````

-## -struct-fields
+## Members

-### -field uNwError

-A network specific error, in the event of a registration failure.
-For more information about this
-     member, see the following
-     "Remarks" section.

-### -field RegisterState

-The registration state of the device.
-For a list of defined values, see
-     <a href="..\wwan\ne-wwan-_wwan_register_state.md">WWAN_REGISTER_STATE</a>.

-The
-     <b>WwanRegisterStatePartner</b> value indicates the device is roaming on a preferred partner network
-     provider, whereas
-     <b>WwanRegisterStateRoaming</b> value indicates the device is just roaming.
-If the partner
-     characterization of the roaming state is not available, the miniport driver should report
-     <b>WwanRegisterStateRoaming</b>.

-### -field RegisterMode

-The registration mode of the device.
-For a list of defined values, see
-     <a href="..\wwan\ne-wwan-_wwan_register_mode.md">WWAN_REGISTER_MODE</a>.

-### -field ProviderId
+            `CurrentCellularClass`

+            The current cellular class of the registered network.
+For networks that only support a single cellular class this member should be set to that cellular class.
+For multi-mode capable networks the miniport driver sends  NDIS_STATUS_WWAN_REGISTER_STATE notifications to the MB service when the network changes its cellular class.

+            `ProviderId`

             A NULL-terminated numeric (0-9) string that represents the network provider identity.

 For GSM-based networks, this string is a concatenation of a three-digit Mobile Country Code (MCC) and